eolybq/tsla_sentiment_prediction/readme.md

 ## Project Overview

+1. **Model Comparison:**
+   - Analyze a large dataset to identify the best-performing models (ARIMA, VAR, ML regression-based models, etc.).
+   - Evaluate models on prediction accuracy

+2. **Prediction Approaches:**
+   - Naive comparison of models (e.g., VAR vs AR)
+   - implementing ARIMA or VAR with exogenous variables for improved accuracy, as pure endogenous approach might be less suitable when exogenous indicators do not directly influence the target price.
+   - Consider potential interactions such as volume and price, which may still influence each other.

 ### Part 1
 **Unconventional data, conventional models**
-- Main programming language: R (python used to get model form HuggingFace)
+- Main programming language: R (python used to get model from HuggingFace)

 - Project evaluates time-series models (ARIMA, ARIMAX, VAR, VARX) on unique data to get answer on hypothesis, that unique Elon Musk's tweets sentiment indicator data, volatility data and market sentiment data bring a lot of information to model predicting financial stock data.
 - Projects uses different model architectures to asses different approaches and compare their evaluation metrics -> their performance.